National Conference on Race and Ethnicity in Higher Education Coming in May

 This year, topics will include gender and sexual orientation, race and civil rights.
 There will be speakers from the U.S. Education Department and ACLU, as well as professors, political scientists, authors, university administrators, a judge, and more.
 This year’s conference will feature over 500 presenters and over 200 sessions to choose from.

 Keynote speakers will include Melissa Harris-Perry, professor of political science at Tulane University; OiYan Poon, assistant professor of education at Loyola University; Sylvia Hurtado, director of the Higher Education Research Institute; Scott Cowen, president of Tulane University; Joy Harjo, poet, musician and author of the Muscogee/Creek Nation; Jean Quan, mayor of Oakland, Calif.; and Robert Jensen, professor of communication at the University of Texas at Austin.
-For detailed biographies of keynote speakers and on what topics they will be speaking, click here.

 In addition to the keynote speakers, NCORE will feature numerous workshops, film previews and discussion, author meet-and-greets, several special features and many other events.